 The temp fade is a popular haircut on black men with afros, buzz cuts, waves, and tight curly hair.

 All temp fade styles do an excellent job of emphasizing the tapered hair on the sides and back and the longer hair on top.

 High And Tight + Skin Fade

-A high and tight fade is achieved by shaving the head at a high point, creating a sharp look.
+Shaving the head at a high point produces a high and tight fade, creating a sharp look.
 The name “high and tight” comes from the high point on the head where hair starts to thin out sharply.

 Slicked Back Disconnected Undercut + High Fade

-Some of the best fade hairstyles for men are those that are styled in a way that allows them to be easily managed.
+Some of the best fade hairstyles for men are styled in a way that allows them to be easily managed.

 Men who want a faded hairstyle should keep their hair short and easy to manage.
 Men who want to try a faded hairstyle should look for styles that are easy to style and manage.

 The side part + high fade hairstyle is a trendy and versatile look perfect for busy men who want a sophisticated and professional hairstyle.

 This style can be styled in many ways, making it a great choice for those who want to experiment with their look.
 The side part + high fade hairstyle looks good on everyone, regardless of their hair type or hair color.